I want to research my family history. Where do I start?

 You can try to track down your birth parents by searching the White Pages and electoral rolls.
 If you have been able to get a copy of your birth parents’ birth certificates, you can also try locating their parents and siblings and asking them for information.

-Organisations which can help
+Other organisations which can help

 - The Salvation Army Family Tracing Service can help people find missing family members and try to bring them together, even if they have moved overseas.